 Second, use a safe method.
 We find the Shamanic Journey or guided meditation provides the safest way.
 Experienced personal instruction is the best.
 However, there are several good books with CDs that have drum tracks.
 These are an excellent choice for many people.
 Do your research.
 The more you know, the better.
 We’ll share a few of the best resources below.

 If you think a live session with a Shamanic teacher is the way to check references.
-Unless you have several years of solid spiritual practice, don’t use psychotropic drugs.
+Don’t use psychotropic drugs unless you have several years of solid spiritual practice.
 It’s tempting for beginners to want to jump-start their practice.
 But we don’t recommend this approach.

 When you use drugs, you lose control of the journey’s length and depth.
 You can’t control the plant material’s potency or your reaction to substances.
 So, don’t jump into the deep water until you know how to float and swim in shallow water.

 Can a Medium or Channel help find Your Spirit Guides?

 These are roles that come from the Modern Spiritualist Movement.
 The medium or channel is in complete control.
 Any method that depends upon intermediary increases the risk of a bad experience.
 A medium or channel is in control of the process.
 It differs from Shaman’s role when guiding you through your journey.

 When you submit to a Medium or Channel, you open your subconscious mind.
 Many use self-hypnosis and group hypnosis techniques to gain control of their clients.
 In a state of hypnosis, people are vulnerable to “hypnotic suggestion.”
 So, we do not recommend the use of mediums and channels.
 It can cause more problems and roadblocks to your spiritual development.
 It’s a strategy to separate you from your hard-earned cash.